wbcolon/xPlay/README.md

 *Music View* sub menu.
 The visualization (when activated) is displayed whenever the the music player is playing and the artist info view is currently not activated.
 The visualization (when displayed) reverts to the artist, album and track view whenever the music player pauses or stops.
 A right-click on the visualization opens a popup menu that allows selecting a projectM preset.
 A double-click will display the name of the currently selected preset.
+A double-click on the player widget itself will toggle the music visualization.

 #### Selectors and Filters